originphp/website/source/docs/cache.md

 You can also make connections persistent by setting the `persistent` key to true, or a string which will be the persistent id.

 Memcached supports server pools, if you are going to use them then set an array using the `servers` key instead of host and port.
-The array should be compatabile with [memcached addservers](http://php.net/manual/en/memcached.addservers.php).
+The array should be compatible with [memcached addservers](http://php.net/manual/en/memcached.addservers.php).

-### Redis
+### Redis Engine

 This is a simple configuration for using Redis.